 There are often free exhibitions and concerts at the library so ask a member of staff what’s going on that day.

-The top floor on Level 7 has a café-restaurant (no longer a La Place) and a panoramic terrace with excellent south-facing views of the city.
+The top floor on Level 7 has a new café-restaurant Babel and a panoramic terrace with excellent south-facing views of the city.
 You can also get good views from the windows on Levels 5 and 6.

 Toilets can be found on the ground floor and 7th floor.
 There is also a Vapiano restaurant (pasta and pizza) within the building, access is from a separate entrance outside.

-WiFi is available though do note, the Centrale OBA now charges non-members €1 for 30 minutes internet access.
+WiFi is available though do note, the OBA Oosterdok now charges non-members €1 for 30 minutes internet access.
 Furthermore, OBA no longer accepts payment by cash.

 How can you join Amsterdam Library?
 Firstly you need to be a Dutch resident or at least have an address somewhere in the Netherlands.
 Libraries in the Netherlands generally work on a subscription model and Amsterdam OBA has various membership options: